hurtadosanti/hurtadosanti/README.md

-# Software Engineer | Edge computing Development
+# System Architect | Edge computing Development

 Software engineer and architect developing Linux systems at the Edge.
 I am passionate about innovation and constantly learning new technologies and skills.